innovation-first/paradox-innovation/content/posts/duckdb/index.md

 For front-end developers, this means a significant shift in how dashboards and data-driven applications are built.
 You can develop more responsive and efficient applications without the overhead of constant server communication for data processing.
 This can lead to quicker load times and a better user experience.

-A new term is emerging with this technology: Distributed Dashboarding.
+A new term is emerging with this technology: **Distributed Dashboarding**.
 Instead of relying on a central, expensive instance to handle all your data processing, you can now perform these tasks locally on your machine.
 Imagine running your data aggregations for your dashboard directly in the browser.
 This approach not only reduces costs but also improves performance by leveraging the power of modern workstations.

-I've already touched on this in the previous section, but this new principle seems simply revolutionary because it transforms our way of thinking about data.
+I've already touched on this in the previous section, but this new principle seems simply revolutionary because **it transforms our way of thinking about data**.
 It could transform how we think about client-side processing and data management.
 The potential for creating powerful, more efficient, cost-effective decentralized applications is immense.
 So, get ready to embrace the power of Mozilla FireDuck and revolutionize your front-end development workflow!

 #### Building a Quack-tastic Low-Cost Data Stack